ramondeklein/deadlockdetection/README.md

 mark them as potential deadlocks (only when deadlock detection mode is set to `AlsoPotentialDeadlocks`).
 This setting specifies the duration after which a warning is emitted to debug output.

+## Under the hood
+The deadlock detection library uses existing facilities in the `SynchronizationContext` class to detect deadlocks.
+That's why I was able to implement it without any overhead.
+It uses the following two techniques:

+ 1. When a task is continued on the synchronization context, then the CLR will use the `SynchronizationContext.Post` method to call the continuation method.
+ 2. Synchronization contexts can opt-in to be notified when it blocks (via the `SynchronizationContext.SetWaitNotificationRequired` method).
+It calls the `SynchronizationContext.Wait` method to block the thread.

+The `DeadlockDetectionSynchronizationContext` opts-in for the wait notification and sets the `_isBlocked` flag.
+If the continuation method is invoked via the `Post` method of our synchronization context, then it will check if the context is currently blocked and if so, it throws the `DeadlockException`.